I have been with Iriss since 2014. In my time here I have been involved in projects across a wide range of interest areas, including:

-I am a Project Manager in Evidence-informed Practice who joined Iriss in March 2014.
 I have an academic grounding in the field of human geography.
 My PhD, completed in 2011, examined the relationship between mental health well-being and environmental volunteering.
 Through this study I explored a number of themes, including:

 - Citizenship and belonging